tapebrief

 Chris Sankar · TD Cowen

-How to think about gross margin sustainability, particularly as HBM4 is brought into the mix, and guidance for August quarter and beyond?
+How should we think about gross margin sustainability at 81% as HBM4 is brought into the mix, and what is the outlook for gross margins in Q3 and beyond?

 Joseph Moore · Morgan Stanley

-Sanjay expressed strong positioning in data center SSDs across capacity and performance portfolio (TLC and QLC), noting this is part of strategy to shift toward higher-margin products.
-Regarding HBF, noted it has positive attributes (capacity) but limitations of NAND (read speed, power, retention).
-Indicated HBF is early stage and requires customer engagement to validate business value proposition, but company continues to study it.
+Sanjay highlighted strong data center SSD growth trajectory with well-positioned portfolio across capacity and performance using TLC and QLC.
+On high-bandwidth flash, acknowledged some positive attributes but noted limitations (read speed, power, retention).
+Management indicated it is early stage and requires customer engagement to understand business value proposition, with Micron continuing to study the area.

 Answers to last quarter's watch list